rwatson462/rob-watson-cms/README.md

 # rob-watson-cms
 CMS for my website at http://rob-watson.uk.
-Designed to run on a different server (a Docker container on localhost) to manage.
+Designed to run on a different server (a Docker container on localhost) to the main website for security purposes.
+It will output template files and populate databases to service the main website.

 ## Goals:
 1. Specific